helium/HIP/xxxx-proxy-voting.md

 A high voter turnout isn’t just important for guiding the direction of the protocol.
 It’s also important because it ensures that governance attacks are costly.
 With a low threshold of voting power needed to tip a vote, a malicious actor can guide the network towards decisions that only serve that actor.

 In a Proof-of-Stake network, validators must vote on all decisions made.
 In this way, all staked tokens participate in governance.
-By adding proxy voting to Helium, we can take meaningful steps towards a system where most staked HNT is voting.
+By adding proxy voting to Helium, we can take meaningful steps towards a system where most staked tokens are participating in governance.
 Much like selecting a validator, stakers in Helium tokens can select an appropriate Proxy based on their voting history and their documented positions.

 # Specification